NorthCoastChurch/IT-Policy/Policy-6-Personally-Owned-Device-Acceptable-Use-and-Security-BYOD.md

-# Employee Owned Device Acceptable Use and Security BYOD
+# Personally Owned Device Acceptable Use and Security BYOD

 # **Definitions**